 Distinction in Writing: Writing as a Professional

-The goal of the major curriculum is to prepare you with the theory needed to eventually succeed as a practicing writer.
-The purpose of this component is to allow you to gain practical experience related to the field of writing.
-Ideally, you will apply skills acquired through the Writing Department’s curriculum to the kinds of work professionals in the field regularly engage in.
-This component is also designed to help you acquire new skills and a growing sense of yourself as professionals within the field of writing.
+The goal of the major curriculum is to prepare students with the theory and practice needed to eventually succeed as a practicing writer.
+The purpose of this distinction component is to allow students to gain practical experience related to the field of writing.
+Ideally students will apply skills acquired through the Writing Department’s curriculum to the kinds of work professionals in the field regularly engage.
+This component is also designed to help students acquire new skills and gain a sense of themselves as professionals within the field of writing.

 Preparation as a writer can lead to freelance work; teaching opportunities; jobs in the fields of grant writing, technical writing, medical writing, legal writing, editing, information design, user interface design, web design and development, interactive design, usability, and journalism; and lifelong engagement with other professionals.

-Therefore, the activities in this component range from completing an internship to participating in a professional organization or society to completing ad hoc tasks within the department, university, or another organization.
+Therefore, the activities in this component range from completing a second internship (in addition to the one required in the major) to participating in a professional organization or society to completing ad hoc tasks within the department, university, or another organization.

-- Serve as an editor-in-chief or genre editor (for department publications such as Fishladder and “In Writing”) or section editor (for The Lanthorn).
+- Serve as an editor-in-chief or genre editor for department publications such as fishladder or InWriting or as a section editor for The Lanthorn.

-- Serve as a Web designer or a Web master for department publications such as Fishladder, for student societies such as the Writer’s society or the Sociology Club, and for nonprofit organizations such as the Adopt A Family Network.
+- Serve as a web designer or a web master for department publications such as fishladder, for student societies such as the Writer’s society or the Sociology Club, or for nonprofit organizations such as the Adopt A Family Network.

-- Direct the Writing Department’s student reading series.
+- Coordinate the Writing Department’s student reading series.

 - Serve as a reporter, a contributor, or a writer (e.g., for school newspapers or newsletters).

-- Serve as a design or usability consultant to provide for writing-related projects (e.g., guides, handbooks, brochures, posters, flyers, and multimedia writing) for non-profit or for-profit organizations.
+- Serve as a design or usability consultant for writing-related projects (e.g., guides, handbooks, brochures, posters, flyers, or other multimedia) for non-profit or for-profit organizations.

 - Conduct a funded research project.